 Body Art Yearly Inspection $45.00 Body Art Follow up $45.00 per hour Body Art Plan Review $45.00 Body Art Pre Opening Inspection $45.00 per hour Body Art Other Services Requested $45.00 per hour

 The Environmental Health program inspects public and private schools, child care operations, and other institutions for children and promotes state compliance through education and enforcement.

-Download the Department of Public Health and Environment's Rules and Regulations for the Health and Sanitation of Childcare and Public School Facilities in the State of Colorado.
+- Download the Department of Public Health and Environment's Rules and Regulations Governing the Health and Sanitation of Childcare Facilities in the State of Colorado.

 - Regional Waste Tire Inspection Program